Xuerli/ABC_Datalog/README.md

 # code
 This folder contains the code of the ABC repair system, which is written in Prolog.
 The predicate abc/0 in file main.pl is the main entrance.
+An example of running the code is given below, where PATH is the directory to your code.
+Ideally, three commands below should be done one by one to make sure none is failed.

+:- working_directory(_, PATH).
+:- [main, theories/swan].
+:- abc.

+The output file will be under the folder named 'log'.
+Files with abc_*_*_faultFree.txt gives the repaire solutions of produced fault-free theories; 'abc_*_*_record.txt' gives the details of ABC's process.

 # sampleOutput.txt
 It is a sample output file, whose original name is of format _abc_..._faultFree.txt_.